Courses

 EN.553.404.
 Foundational Methods in Applied Mathematics.
 4 Credits.

-Targeted overview of key mathematical techniques essential to advanced AMS courses.
-Basics of convergence and limits.
-Review of multivariable calculus, including differentiability of vector-valued functions; multiple integrals and applications; implicit and inverse function theorems; interchanges of limits; change of variables.
-Review of linear algebra, including matrix operations, factorizations, and spectral decompositions; determinants; special matrices.
+Key mathematical techniques and formalism in multivariable calculus, linear algebra, and real analysis essential to advanced AMS courses.
+Basics of convergence and limits; differentiability of vector-valued functions; multiple integrals and applications; implicit and inverse function theorems; interchanges of limits; change of variables.
+Linear algebraic methods, including matrix operations, factorizations, and spectral and Jordan decompositions; determinants; special matrices.
 Constrained optimization.
+Emphasis is on proof, interpretation of results, and mathematical applications.
 Note: multivariable calculus and linear algebra are prerequisites for this course.

 Prerequisite(s): Students who have taken or are enrolled in EN.553.604 are not eligible to take EN.553.404.;(AS.110.202 OR AS.110.211) AND (AS.110.201 OR AS.110.212 OR EN.553.291 OR EN.553.295)